 Bogend is a delightful small farm with countryside views quietly situated between Sorn and Galston in East Ayrshire.
-Galston (4.7 miles) has both primary and secondary schooling, a popular leisure centre, supermarket and a good range of local shops …
+Galston (4.7 miles) has both primary and secondary schooling, a popular leisure centre, supermarket and a good range of local shops.
+Nearby …

 Bogend is a delightful small farm with countryside views quietly situated between Sorn and Galston in East Ayrshire.
 Galston (4.7 miles) has both primary and secondary schooling, a popular leisure centre, supermarket and a good range of local shops.
 Nearby Sorn (5 miles) also has a primary school, post office, café and well regarded local inn.
 Kilmarnock (6 miles) and the county town of Ayr (16 miles) both have a wider range of amenities including shops, supermarkets, restaurants, cinemas, sporting facilities.
 Glasgow is commutable via the A/M77.
 Kilmarnock has a main line railway station and provides regular services to Glasgow and beyond.
 Prestwick and Glasgow Airports (about 18 and 33 miles respectively) offer regular scheduled and international flights.

 Located in a tranquil and private position, Bogend Farm is ideal for those looking for a small farm or anyone with equestrian interests.
 The farmhouse has been expertly renovated to create a superb four bedroom house.
 In total there are about 64.7 acres, with a mix of grazing land, some mixed amenity woodland and useful farm buildings, detached garage, former stables and store.
 The former milking shed and byre adjoin the house and subject to necessary planning could be converted into additional accommodation.

 The original farmhouse has been finished to an exacting standard throughout.
 The property has a high level of specification and is eco-friendly with ground source heat pump and electricity from the wind turbine.